2A5F/shadow/README.md

       </article>
     ```
     #### static
-    If you delete the first level tag in the #shadow-root will not be restored
+    If you destroy the first level tag in the #shadow-root will not be restored
     ```html
     <article>
       <shadow-root :static=true><br></shadow-root>